sokrasins/RF-Detector/README.md

 Note: the schematic and layout were lost for R2, but the gerbers are included in the folder

+## Usage

+Connect power (pins 1 & 2), RF in and out, and scope/logic analyzer on pin 3 and/or 4.

 ## Pinout

 ![pinout](docs/pinout.png)